August 29, 2025

 Prevent and Control Sucking Pests and White Fly in Cotton

-India is one of the world’s second-largest cotton producers after China.
-The country has been producing cotton for textiles for over so many years.
+The country has been producing cotton for textiles for many years.

-With increased pesticide resistance in some regions, there is a knock-on effect on yields in some regions.
-Farmers do everything they can to protect their crops but lack knowledge of best practices in managing pests.
+Farmers do everything they can to protect their crops, but lack knowledge of best practices in managing pests.

 They tend to use pesticides regularly or opt for harmful chemicals.
-This puts their health at risk and damages the environment.

 Some of the major cotton-sucking pests that affect cotton yield are: